Skip site navigation (1)Skip section navigation (2)

 Before you can start writing code, you must define a section.
 This

-tells the assembler what kind of information follows and, if it is
+tells the assembler what kind of information follows and where to put

 SECTION name, type